kcm2/ab/references/angelbeatshd.rst

 .. [#wis-35] This sets the precedence for the concert at the end with Chiyo.
 .. [#wis-36] If a time is specified, this could be explained as a lot of emotion to make them disappear.
 .. [#wis-37] Supports the idea that there is a queue and a limit on the number of people that can be in the world at once as it appears she has just arrived.
+.. [#wis-38] Kanade could meet Irie here at night one time and form a bond, if she doesn't appear later.
+.. [#wis-39] Part of Irie's resolotuion could be to be the student council president when Kanade can't.

 Character introductions
 ========================